Molcas/OpenMolcas/doc/source/installation.guide/stochcas.rst

 The NECI code is available at https://github.com/ghb24/NECI_STABLE.

-The code requires some external software and libraries:
+The NECI code requires some external software and libraries:

 * MPI: For builds intended to be run in parallel.
 OpenMPI, MPICH2 and its derivatives (IBM MPI, Cray MPI, and Intel MPI) have been tested.
 * Linear algebra: ACML, MKL, BLAS/LAPACK combination.